TencentARC/mllm-npu/README.md

 </br>

 ## 🔎 License
 This project is under the Apache-2.0 License.
+For models built with LLaMA or Qwen models, please also adhere to their licenses!
 </br>

 ## 👍 Acknowledgement

+This project is developed based on the source code of [SEED-X]().